MIDL-Conference/midl-website-2020/pages/video-help.md

 ## Converting formats
 [`ffmpeg`](https://ffmpeg.org/) (available on Linux, OSX and Windows) can be used to easily reencode a recording into `.mp4`:
 <pre><code>ffmpeg -i input.avi output.mp4</code></pre>

+## Reducing the video size
+If you are a bit above the size limit of OpenReview, you can always recompress the recording.
+[For instance](https://unix.stackexchange.com/questions/28803/how-can-i-reduce-a-videos-size-with-ffmpeg):
+<pre><code> ffmpeg -i input.mp4 -vcodec libx265 -crf 28 output.mp4</code></pre>
+You can increase the compression level by pushing the `-crf` value a bit.

 ## Trim bits of the video